Quillen cohomology of enriched operads: Introduction

-Naively, a deformation of an object of interest under $``$small perturbation'' is an object of the same type which is $``$equivalent'' to the original object.
-In our settings, a small perturbation is precisely an \textbf{artinian dg} $\textbf{k}$-\textbf{algebra} with $\textbf{k}$ being a field of characteristic $0$, i.e., a (connective) augmented commutative dg $\textbf{k}$-algebra $R$ of finite dimensional such that the augmentation map $R \rar \textbf{k}$ exhibits the $0$'th homology of $R$ as a local $\textbf{k}$-algebra.
-For instance, in the context of algebraic objects (e.g., dg module, dg category, dg operad, etc.), a deformation of an object $X$ under a small perturbation $R \rar \textbf{k}$ is by definition an object $Y$ coming together with a weak equivalence $Y\otimes_R\textbf{k} \lrarsimeq X$.
+Naively speaking, a deformation of an object of interest under $``$small perturbation'' is an object of the same type which is $``$equivalent'' to the original object.
+In our setting, a small perturbation is precisely an \textbf{artinian dg} $\textbf{k}$-\textbf{algebra} with $\textbf{k}$ being a field of characteristic $0$, i.e. a (connective) augmented commutative dg $\textbf{k}$-algebra $R$ of finite dimension such that the augmentation map $R \rar \textbf{k}$ exhibits the $0$'th homology of $R$ as a local $\textbf{k}$-algebra.
+For instance, in the context of algebraic objects (e.g., dg modules, dg categories and dg operads), a deformation of an object $X$ under a small perturbation $R \rar \textbf{k}$ is by definition an object $Y$ (parameterized over $R$) coming together with a weak equivalence $Y\otimes_R\textbf{k} \lrarsimeq X$.
 One can then organize all the deformations of $X$ into a category such that every morphism is an equivalence of deformations.
 The $\infty$-groupoid associated to this category will be called the \textbf{space of deformations of $X$ over} $R$, denoted by $\Def(X,R)$.
-In a somewhat more abstract setting presented in a parallel paper (joint with Y. Harpaz), we propose the notion of space of deformations for various types of object.
-We then show that Quillen cohomology of a given object indeed classifies the homotopy type of its space of deformations.
+In a somewhat more abstract setting presented in a parallel paper (joint with Y. Harpaz), we propose the notion of spaces of deformations for various types of object.
+We then show that Quillen cohomology of a given object indeed classifies the homotopy type of its spaces of deformations.
 Moreover, we show that the functor $R \mapsto \Def(X,R)$ forms a \textbf{formal moduli problem} in the sense of \cite{Luriefmp}.
 It implies that the deformations of $X$ are $``$governed'' by a single dg Lie algebra (cf. \cite{Luriefmp, Pridham}).

-Given two topological spaces $X$ and $Y$, understanding maps from $X$ to $Y$ (up to homotopy) is a classical problem in homotopy theory.
+For two topological spaces $X$ and $Y$, understanding maps from $X$ to $Y$ (up to homotopy) is a classical problem in homotopy theory.
 Suppose that $Y$ is simply connected.
 As the first step, one filters $Y$ by its \textbf{Postnikov tower}: